MandyIGuess/A-Newer-Mario-Adventure/README.md

-# Return-To-Goldwood-Forest
+# A Newer Mario Adventure
 A Newer SMBW mod I'm working on.

 # Mod Details
 This is a mod made by me, Mandy.
-It features 2 whole worlds of custom levels based around Goldwood Forest.
+It features 6 worlds of custom levels.

+## World Themes

+W1 - Goldwood Isle
+W2 - Underground Sewer
+W3 - Chocolate Mountain
+W4 - Deserted Cliffs/Sandy Shores
+W5 - Sky Mountains
 ## Features
-- 3 Unique World Maps
+- Atleast 3 Unique World Maps
-- 19 Custom Levels (As of now)
+- Undetermined Amount Of Custom Levels (As of now)
-- 4 Bonus Worlds
 - 4 Switch Palaces

 ### This mod is being developed using several different programs listed below: